Oon Shu An

-Early life
+Early life and education

+Concerned about her shyness, Oon's parents enrolled her in speech and drama classes at the age of six, which became a pivotal step in nurturing her confidence and interest in acting.
+She continued to immerse herself in the arts throughout her schooling years, participating in the primary school choir and joining the drama club during her secondary education.
+Her passion for performance deepened as she became involved with Buds Youth Theatre and later joined the drama club in junior college.

 Oon was educated at Methodist Girls' School.
 She graduated from the LASALLE College of the Arts, majoring in acting.

 Filmography

 Oon has appeared in numerous Singaporean feature films, short films and television shows.
 She is also the host of Tried and Tested on Clicknetwork.tv.